lucia-auth/lucia/documentation/content/main/start-here/quick-start.sveltekit.md

 ### Create users

 Users can be created with [`createUser()`](/reference/lucia-auth/auth#createuser).
 This will create a new primary key that can be used to authenticate user as well.
 We'll use `"username"` as the provider id (authentication method) and the username as the provider user id (something unique to the user).
-Create a new session and make sure to store the session id by calling [`setSession()`](/reference/sveltekit/locals-api#setsession).
+Create a new session and make sure to store the session id by calling [`locals.auth.setSession()`](), which we is set in hooks.

 ```ts
 // routes/signup/+page.server.ts